 There is nothing wrong with cruising for a certain time, but we all are dynamos (see the reference below).
-We are intrigued by personal growth and impact realization following our purpose, which can be manifested by a variety of behaviours and actions:
+We are intrigued by personal growth and impact realization following our purpose, which can be manifested by a variety of

 - We all have the full responsibility driving the company together as interacting catalysts